gvwilson/tidynomicon/_en/tidyverse.md

 | hi | double/NA | high end of range |
 | lo | double/NA | low end of range |

+We can load this data in Python like this:

 ```python
 import pandas as pd